ray-project/ray/doc/source/serve/resource-allocation.md

 - Scale your deployments horizontally by specifying a number of replicas
 - Scale up and down automatically to react to changing traffic
-- Allocate hardware resources (CPUs, GPUs, HPUs, etc) for each deployment
+- Allocate hardware resources (CPUs, GPUs, other accelerators, etc) for each deployment

 (serve-cpus-gpus)=

-## Resource management (CPUs, GPUs, HPUs)
+## Resource management (CPUs, GPUs, accelerators)

-You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs or HPUs.
+You may want to specify a deployment's resource requirements to reserve cluster resources like GPUs or other accelerators.
 To assign hardware resources per replica, you can pass resource requirements to
 `ray_actor_options`.
 By default, each replica reserves one CPU.
 To learn about options to pass in, take a look at the [Resources with Actors guide](actor-resource-guide).